-So, soon you’re going to be bringing a new, furry family member into your home…very exciting!
+So, soon you’re going to be bringing a new, fluffy family member into your home… Very exciting!
 Whether it will be a new puppy or an older rescue dog, you will need to get everything in order to make their arrival smooth, easy and comfortable.
 It can feel a little daunting, especially if this is your first dog, so it is vital that you get as much sorted before you bring your new fur-baby home as possible, so you have more time for hugs and walkies!

 Knowing that everything is in order can help make the transition more relaxed and smoother.
 As anxious as you may feel, your new puppy or dog will feel more unsettled and scared, so the calmer you are, the easier your new pup will settle in…